Hugh Judson Kilpatrick: Final campaigns through Georgia and the Carolinas

 Summing up Judson Kilpatrick in 1864, Sherman said "I know that Kilpatrick is a hell of a damned fool, but I want just that sort of man to command my cavalry on this expedition."

-Starting in May 1864, Kilpatrick rode in the Atlanta Campaign.
+Starting in May 1864, Kilpatrick rode in the Atlanta campaign.
 On May 13, he was severely wounded in the thigh at the Battle of Resaca and his injuries kept him out of the field until late July.
 He had considerable success raiding behind Confederate lines, tearing up railroads, and at one point rode his division completely around the enemy positions in Atlanta.
 His division played a significant role in the Battle of Jonesborough on August 31, 1864.

-Kilpatrick continued with Sherman through his March to the Sea to Savannah and north in the Carolinas Campaign.
+Kilpatrick continued with Sherman through his March to the Sea to Savannah and north in the Carolinas campaign.
 He delighted in destroying Southern property.
 On two occasions his coarse personal instincts betrayed him: Confederate cavalry under the command of Maj.
-Gen. Wade Hampton raided his camp while he was in bed with Marie Boozer, whom he had met while going through Columbia.
+Gen. Wade Hampton raided his camp while he was in bed.
 At the Battle of Monroe's Crossroads, he was forced to flee for his life in his underclothes until his troops could reform.
-Kilpatrick would march to the city of Aiken, and while in Aiken he would engage with troops under the command of Joseph Wheeler.
+Kilpatrick would march to the city of Aiken, where he would engage with troops under the command of Joseph Wheeler.
 Kilpatick lost the battle and forced back to his defenses at Montmorenci.

 Kilpatrick was fired upon on April 13, 1865 by a reportedly drunk Texas cavalry lieutenant from Wheeler's Cavalry who said he was named Robert Walsh.
 Walsh fired six shots from his revolver at the approaching General and his staff while several citizens of Raleigh begged him not to, fearing the destruction of the city which had surrendered days earlier.
 Kilpatrick, after a brief interrogation, ordered his men to take Walsh out of sight of the women and hang him.

 Kilpatrick accompanied Maj.
 Gen. William T. Sherman to the surrender negotiations held at Bennett Place near Durham, North Carolina, on April 17, 1865.

 Kilpatrick later commanded a division of the Cavalry Corps in the Military Division of the Mississippi from April to June 1865, and was promoted to major general of volunteers on June 18, 1865.
 He resigned from the Army on December 1, 1865.